Solving the n-color ice model

 \section{Relationship to quantum group solutions}

 In this section, we show two symmetries of the solvability criterion in Theorem \ref{nlabelCond}.
 One of these involves modifications to the $b$-weights, and the other involves modifications to the $c$-weights.
-The former transformation is related to the phenomenon of Drinfeld twisting, which we now discuss.
+The former transformation is related to the phenomenon of Drinfeld-Reshetikhin twisting.